 Earlier in the life of the Internet the main form of on-line real-time communication with others was done through chat rooms based on the IRC protocol.
 IRC clients such as mIRC and KVIrc were hugely popular.
-Although communication methods have changed with the rise of messenger services (such as ICQ, AIM, Yahoo, MSN Messenger, Skype etc), and then social media, IRC is still an active communication platform and it has spawned newer communication platforms such as VOIP services like TeamSpeak and Ventrillo.
+Although communication methods have changed with the rise of messenger services (such as ICQ, AIM, Yahoo, MSN Messenger, Skype etc), and then modern social media, IRC is still an active communication platform and it has spawned newer communication platforms such as VOIP services like TeamSpeak and Ventrillo.

 In the late 90’s my first experience with IRC was with a Microsoft application that came bundled with Windows 98 SE – Microsoft Comic Chat.
 Comic Chat (or MS Chat) was an IRC client from Microsoft which added in some additional features – a visual comic book style mode which rendered the chat log as a paneled comic strip, with each member in the chat room being allocated a random avatar from a dozen or so different characters.